Shares rally on China stimulus hopes, strong European data

 China's imports shrank far more than expected in August, falling for the 10th straight month, though exports fell less than expected.
 Analysts said the imports data could lead to further policy easing from the Chinese government in coming months.

-Those hopes helped U.S. shares advance, while data showing Germany's imports and exports hit record highs in value terms in July underpinned gains in European stocks.
+Those hopes boosted U.S. shares, while data showing Germany saw imports and exports hit record highs in value terms in July underpinned gains in European stocks.
 Germany's benchmark DAX share index .GDAXI ended up 1.6 percent.

 A late bounce in Chinese stocks, which pushed the Shanghai Composite Index .SSEC up 2.9 percent after earlier declines, also supported European shares.

-"We had some nice buying opportunities with the selloff in August, and I think people are starting to take advantage of that and put money to work," said Larry Peruzzi, senior equity trader at Cabrera Capital Markets Inc in Boston.

-"In China it seems like there is a willingness to continue with stimulus, so hopefully those markets will stabilize."
+"With volatility having receded somewhat during the past few days it appears that investors have been reassessing the potential negative fallout from the slowdown in China," said Markus Huber, a senior analyst at Peregrine & Black.

-Brent crude prices rose as strength in stock markets helped the global oil benchmark recoup the bulk of its losses from the previous session.
+Brent crude prices rose as strength in stock markets helped the global oil benchmark recoup the bulk of its loss in the previous session.
+[ID:nL4N11E08J]

 Europe's broad FTSEurofirst 300 index .FTEU3 closed up 1.16 percent at 1,415.58.

-"People are getting a little bit geared up for the Fed next week," said Aaron Kohli, an interest rate strategist at BMO Capital Markets in New York.

-The renewed risk appetite helped the dollar gain against the safe-haven yen, but the greenback still inched lower against the euro.
-The dollar index, which measures the greenback against a basket of six major currencies, was last down 0.40 percent .DXY.
+The renewed risk appetite led the dollar to gain against the safe-haven yen, but the greenback still inched lower against the euro.
+The dollar index, which measures the greenback against a basket of six major currencies, was last down 0.24 percent .DXY.

-U.S. gold futures for December delivery settled down 40 cents at $1,121 an ounce, as uncertainty over the U.S interest rate hike persisted.

-Expectations of higher rates, which would lift the opportunity cost of holding non-yielding bullion while boosting the dollar, have pushed the metal 5 percent lower this year and remain gold's biggest driver, analysts said.
+"The market is trading more risk-on across the board," said BNP Paribas FX strategist Sam Lynton-Brown in London.